Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

-where $\tau(\g)$ is the tube over $\g$, as in (3.4) of \cite{Gr69}, such that $Res$ takes the pole order filtration \eqn\pof{ \cH_1(X_G)\subset \cH_2(X_G)\subset \cdots \subset \cH_{n-1}(X_G)\subset \cH_{n}(X_G)=\cH_{n+1}(X_G)=\cdots =\cH(X_G) } of $\cH(X_G)$\big($=\cK_{n+\ell}(X_G)$ for all $\ell\geq 0$\big) onto the increasing Hodge filtration $\cF_{\bullet}\H$ \eqn\pog{ \cF_0\H\subset\cF_1\H\subset \cdots \subset \cF_{n-1}\H=\H } of the primitive middle dimensional cohomology $\H=H_{\pr}^{n-1}(X_G,\bC)$.
+where $\tau(\g)$ is the tube over $\g$, as in (3.4) of \cite{Gr69}, such that $Res$ takes the pole order filtration \eqn\pof{ \cH_1(X_G)\subset \cH_2(X_G)\subset \cdots \subset \cH_{n-1}(X_G)\subset \cH_{n}(X_G)=\cH_{n+1}(X_G)=\cdots =\cH(X_G) } of $\cH(X_G)$\big($=\cH_{n+\ell}(X_G)$ for all $\ell\geq 0$\big) onto the increasing Hodge filtration $\cF_{\bullet}\H$ \eqn\pog{ \cF_0\H\subset\cF_1\H\subset \cdots \subset \cF_{n-1}\H=\H } of the primitive middle dimensional cohomology $\H=H_{\pr}^{n-1}(X_G,\bC)$.
 The Griffiths theory provides us with an effective method of studying the period integrals $C_{[\g]}$ on the hypersurface $X_G$ as well as an infinitesimal family of hypersurfaces.

 In this article, we provide a new homotopy theoretic framework to understand $\cH(X_G)\simeq \H$ and such period integrals.
-Our main result is to construct a BV algebra $\bvx$ whose $0$-th cohomology is canonically isomorphic to $\H$ and lift the polarized Hodge structure on $\H$ to $\bvx$, and enhance the period integral $C_{[\g]}:\H\rightarrow \C$ to a cochain map $\cC_\g: \bvx \to (\C,0)$. \begin{definition} A BV (Batalin-Vilkovisky) algebra over $\Bbbk$\footnote{We normalize so that the Lie bracket and the differential have degree 1, and the binary product has degree 0.} is a cochain complex $(\cA, K=Q+\Delta)$ with the following properties:
+Our main result is to construct a BV algebra $\bvx$ whose $0$-th cohomology is canonically isomorphic to $\H$ and lift the polarized Hodge structure on $\H$ to $\bvx$.
+Moreover we enhance the period integral $C_{[\g]}:\H\rightarrow \C$ to a cochain map $\cC_\g: \bvx \to (\C,0)$. \begin{definition} A BV (Batalin-Vilkovisky) algebra\footnote{We normalize so that the Lie bracket and the differential have degree 1, and the binary product has degree 0.} over $\Bbbk$ is a cochain complex $(\cA, K=Q+\Delta)$ with the following properties:

 (a) $\cA=\bigoplus_{{m\in \Z}}\cA^m$ is a unital $\Z$-graded super-commutative and associative $\Bbbk$-algebra satisfying $K(1_\cA)=0$.